-Madeline has been closely involved with the planning and development of major public undertakings in the Bay Area.
-She was involved in all phases of the seismic retrofit to the Golden Gate Bridge.
+Madeline is closely involved with the planning and development of major public undertakings in the Bay Area.
+She is involved in all phases of the seismic retrofit to the Golden Gate Bridge.
 She handled the acquisition of 150 miles of railroad right of way from Marin to Mendocino and the transfer from private to public ownership of the rail corridor between San Francisco to San Jose.
 She has advised on joint powers authority government structures, transit oriented development projects and agreements for freight and passenger rail operations.

 Madeline has developed procurement manuals and standards covering a wide range of public contracts.
-She has advised on complex technology procurements, including the "smart card" technologies for the Bay Area's bridges and the interoperable regional transit fare collection system.
+She advises on complex technology procurements, including the "smart card" toll collection technologies for the Bay Area's bridges and the interoperable regional transit fare collection system.
 She has overseen the procurement of new bus and ferry acquisitions, integrated financial and asset management technology systems, and the use of formal competitive negotiation procedures to engage transit operating services.
 She is well versed in the statutory and regulatory framework under which public transportation agencies operate, including federal grant conditions, Section 504 and ADA accessibility requirements and Disadvantaged Business Enterprise regulations.

 "Transit Agency Not Liable for ADA Violations When It Complies with DOT ADA Regulations," Public Agency Advisory (August 2009)

 "Hot Topics in Procurement," moderator, 2014 APTA Legal Affairs Seminar (February 2014)